Plugins are very good, because they can extend BeagleEditor features.

 print("Test of a plugin for BeagleEditor")

-class BeagleEditorPluginExample():
+or class BeagleEditorPluginExample():

 def __init__(self):